 Still Lake Pukaki?

 That doesn’t sound like a whole day’s walking.
-Particularly when near the conclusion of today’s exercise I looked back and could pick out the small area forest where I spent last night.
+Particularly when near the conclusion of today’s exercise, I looked back and could pick out the small forest area where I had spent the previous night.

-I left before most of the 30 or so campervans had roused themselves, not missing out on the setting full moon over the lake or a decent cooked brekkie, love that porridge and coffee.
-After that it was somewhat of a trudge, the track while close to Highway 8 is along a separate bike path, the Alps to Sea Cycleway that starts near Mount Cook and heads, well, to the Pacific somewhere.
+I left before most of the 30 or so campervans had roused themselves, not missing out on the full moon setting over the lake or a decent cooked brekkie, love that porridge and coffee.
+After that, it was somewhat of a trudge; the track, although close to Highway 8, is located along a separate bike path, the Alps to Sea Cycleway, which starts near Mount Cook and heads, well, to the Pacific somewhere.

-The wind was really up when, late in the day, I reached the signpost saying Tekapo 26km, that’s the start of a 500m climb that will be on the itinerary for tomorrow.
-I found a clump of macrocarpa trees and put up the tent, I’m hoping the wind dissipates soon with the sun going down, apparently there are two big lows dragging cold air up from near Antarctica.
+The wind was really up when, late in the day, I reached the signpost saying Tekapo 26 km, which marked the start of a 500 m climb that would be on the itinerary for tomorrow.
+I found a clump of macrocarpa trees and put up the tent, almost out of sight.
+I’m hoping the wind dissipates soon with the sun going down.
+Apparently, there are two big lows dragging cold air up from near Antarctica.

-Day 4 of these big chilly winds, I’m getting over it all.
+On Day 4 of these big, chilly winds, I’m getting over it all.

 ← TA Day 30 | to the shores of Lake Pukaki TA Day 32 | camping at the lake in Lake Tekapo Recreation Park →